dffischer/gnome-shell-extensions/makepkg-templates/README.md

 - [find-versions](find-versions.template) adds _gnome-shell_ to the dependencies, restricted to the versions parsed from the `metadata.json`.

-  As this file has to be present in `$srcdir`, the `.SRCINFO` of `PKGBUILD`s utilizing this template can only be correctly generated after the sources are downloaded and extracted.
+  As this file has to be present in `$srcdir`, the `.SRCINFO` of `PKGBUILD`s utilizing the version range can only be correctly generated after the sources are downloaded and extracted.
+If the `metadata.json` is not yet present, the package will be configured to be dependend on _gnome-shell_ independent of any version.
 It is advised to run `makepkg` to compile the package before executing `makepkg -S`, `makeaurball`, `mksrcinfo` or anything alike.

 - [gnome-shell-version](gnome-shell-version.template) is a small snippet that spits out the currently installed version of gnome-shell.
 It is used in the former two templates.